xuankimtran/docs-1/pages/katalon-studio/docs/how-to-skip-test-case.md

 3. Use the `TestCaseContext.skipThisTestCase()` method to skip test cases.
 See also [skipThisTestCase()](https://docs.katalon.com/javadoc/com/kms/katalon/core/context/TestCaseContext.html#skipThisTestCase()).

-Inside the **SkipTest** Test Listener, copy and patse the code under the generated sample template.
+Inside the **SkipTest** Listener, copy and patse the code under the generated sample template.
 This helps check for the desired condition and skip the test case if true.

 ```groovy